 We lease buildings with suitable power supplies and safe structures meeting our data center requirements and convert them into data centers by installing power generators, air conditioning systems, cables, cabinets and other equipment.
 We also build our own data centers from the ground up after obtaining suitable land.
-For a small portion of our data centers, we purchase data center equipment and install them in a property with already installed infrastructure and then lease the data center back to such property owner.
+We also purchase data centers in use or under construction from third parties.
 We generally refer to these three types of data centers as "self-built" data centers.
 Our operating leases generally have three to twenty years lease terms with renewal options.
-As of December 31, 2017, our self-built data centers house 23,823 cabinets, or 81.9% of the total number of our cabinets under our management.
+As of December 31, 2018, our self-built data centers house 25,711 cabinets, or 83.9% of the total number of our cabinets under our management.
 We plan to renew our existing leases upon expiration.
 However, we may not be able to renew these leases on commercially reasonable terms, if at all.
 We may experience an increase in our rent payments.
 In addition, although the lessors of our self-built data centers generally do not have the right of early termination and we have not experienced any early termination as of the date of this annual report, the lease could be terminated early if we are in material breach of the lease agreements or the leased premises become unavailable due to reasons beyond the lessors' control.
 If our leases for data centers were terminated early, we may have to relocate our data center equipment and the servers and equipment of our customers to a new building and incur significant costs related to relocation.
 Any relocation could also affect our ability to provide services and harm our reputation.
 As a result, our business and results of operations could be materially and adversely affected.

-We have been named as a defendant in a putative shareholder class action lawsuit that could have a material adverse impact on our business, financial condition, results of operation, cash flows and reputation.
+We were named as a defendant in a putative shareholder class action lawsuit in the past, if we are involved in similar class action lawsuits, such proceedings could have a material adverse impact on our business, financial condition, results of operation, cash flows and reputation.